 Telecommuters are a relatively large percentage of the workforce: 8.93% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Rolling Hills Estates is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Rolling Hills Estates is a great place for families with children to consider.
+First of all, many other families with children live here, making Rolling Hills Estates a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Rolling Hills Estates has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Rolling Hills Estates’s overall crime rate is lower than average for the country.

 One downside of living in Rolling Hills Estates is that it can take a long time to commute to work.
 In Rolling Hills Estates, the average commute to work is 32.96 minutes, which is quite a bit higher than the national average.